Noémi Byrd

 Noémi is frequently instructed by Highway Authorities and private clients to advise on powers and duties under the Highways Act 1980, and in particular on the difficulties that can arise where planning proposals necessitate the construction of new, or diversion / stopping up of existing, highways.

-She has a long-standing specialism in Definitive Map Modification Orders under the Wildlife and Countryside Act 1981, acting both for Order Making Authorities and landowners, and is a very experienced public inquiry advocate in this area of law.
+She has a long-standing specialism in Definitive Map Modification Orders (DMMO) under the Wildlife and Countryside Act 1981, acting both for Order Making Authorities and landowners, and is a very experienced public inquiry advocate in this area of law, in addition to Commons and Village Green registration.

-• Advising the highway authority on the extent of permitted development rights for strategic highway improvement schemes enabling local plan development.
+• Advice on the extent of permitted development rights for strategic highway improvement schemes enabling local plan development.

 Administrative & public